Paint Booth Lighting Layout & Design

 Frequently Asked Questions

-What is Lighting Design for a Paint Booth?
+What Is Lighting Design for a Paint Booth?

-What are the Recommended Lux Levels for a Paint Booth?
+What Are the Recommended Lux Levels for a Paint Booth?

-What are the Typical Lighting Requirements for a Spray Booth?
+What Are the Typical Lighting Requirements for a Spray Booth?

 How Do I Choose the Right LED Lights for a Paint Booth?